qiuk2/LlamaGen/GETTING_STARTED.md

 ### script for running adobe server
-## First need to change the config.py '''path/to/private/key'''
+First need to change the config.py path/to/private_key to your own path

 ```
 python setup.py --target_folder xxx